refi64/chromium-tar/tools/gn/docs/reference.md

     *   --dotfile: Override the name of the ".gn" file.
     *   --fail-on-unused-args: Treat unused build args as fatal errors.
     *   --markdown: Write help output in the Markdown format.
+    *   --ninja-executable: Set the Ninja executable.
     *   --nocolor: Force non-colored output.
     *   -q: Quiet mode.
 Don't print output on success.
     *   --root: Explicitly specify source root.
+    *   --root-target: Override the root target.
     *   --runtime-deps-list-file: Save runtime dependencies for targets in file.
     *   --script-executable: Set the executable used to execute scripts.
     *   --threads: Specify number of worker threads.